aneldev/dyna-ts-module-boilerplate/README.md

 ### Debug on any web browser with browser's debugger

-Call `npm run debug-dev-browser` to start the builder and open a dev server (via webpack).
+Call `yarn debug-dev-browser` to start the builder and open a dev server (via webpack).

 Open http://localhost:3300/ address in any browser.